SergeiEensalu/System_Modeling/Sergei Eensalu/Reflections/reflection4.md

-# Reflections of Lecture 4
+# Reflections of week 4

 ## Lecture Reflection
 I had a force majeure situation and I had to urgently leave for Tallinn.
 I watched the lecture